-Beside the symbiotic algae and fungi found in their fur, many species of invertebrates are unique to their fur and are believed to be found only there.
+Besides the symbiotic algae and fungi found in their fur, many species of invertebrates are unique to their fur and are believed to be found only there.

-It has been reported that the fur of an individual sloth can host about 950 beetles, moths, cockroaches and even worms.
+It has been reported that the fur of an individual sloth can host about 950 beetles, moths, cockroaches, and even worms.

 Population Of Sloths